Dr-Sirius/Can-I-Go-Yet/README.md

 ```
 If you`re using linux you will need to unzip the tar.gz and run the make file

-If your want to simply create an executable file to run then run
+If you want to simply create an executable file to run then run
 ```
 fyne package --os {Your Operating System} --src app
 ```